 For about the first six months of their life, babies only need breastmilk or formula milk.
-If solid foods are started too early, babies are likely to take less milk, yet milk contains more energy, vitamins and nutrients necessary for a baby's growth and developement than vegetable or fruit purees.
+If solid foods are started too early, babies are likely to take less milk, yet milk contains more energy, vitamins and nutrients necessary for a baby's growth and development than vegetable or fruit purees.

 If you are breastfeeding, continuing past six months means your baby will receive more antibodies and benefit from other health factors, such as having a lower risk of being obese or developing diabetes as a child.